-Tickets are $15 for adults and $8 for students and can be purchased the door.
+Tickets are $15 for adults and $8 for students and can be purchased here in advance or at the door.
 Walking is involved; dress comfortably.
 For more information: 540-687-6681 or firstname.lastname@example.org.

 This program is sponsored jointly by the Mosby Heritage Area Association and the Fauquier Historical Society.

 **IF PURCHASING TICKETS IN ADVANCE, USE PROMO CODE "STUDENT" AT CHECKOUT**